3 days tour from Marrakech to Fes

 Second, we’ll travel to Midelt, Germany’s apple capital, for a lunch break.
 Following that, you’ll appreciate the verdant hills with nomads on your way to Cedar Forest.
 This location is home to apes with whom you may take photographs.
 In addition, you will visit Ifrane, Morocco’s Switzerland.
 There will be free time to enjoy the beautiful scenery.

 Finally, we’ll take you to Fes through lush pastures and a Berber settlement.
-Then, after dropping you off at your hotel, our 3-day desert journey from Marrakech to Fes will come to a close.
+Then, after dropping you off at your hotel, our 3 days desert tour from Marrakech to Fes will come to a close.

 You will drive from Marrakech to Ait Ben Haddou, where your professional guide will teach you about its history, on one of the tours we offer.
 Taking the stairs will get you to the summit.
 You’ll be astounded by how the artists depict the Kasbah using tea and sugar, followed by fire.
 Climb to the peak for some panoramic views from there.